Skip to content

 Nomenclature

 Nomenclature, the naming of things, is super, super important.
-It makes the team faster in understanding what is what, and after a while it comes to you natural, it leads your way through code.
+It makes the team faster in understanding what is what, and after a while it comes to you naturally, it leads your way through code.

 Our nomenclature is universal and not really dependent on the language or framework we use for our projects.